Marvelously moist, fall-spiced, and crowned with sweet, buttery streusel topping, this Pumpkin Coffee Cake means business.

 The Directions

-- Make the cake: Whisk the dry ingredients together in one bowl and the wet ingredients in another.
+- Make the Batter.
+Whisk the dry ingredients together in one bowl and the wet ingredients in another.

-- Stir the wet ingredients into the dry ingredients.
+- Combine the Wet and Dry Ingredients.
 Transfer the batter to a baking dish.
 Sprinkle the topping over the batter.

-- Bake pumpkin coffee cake at 350 degrees F for 27 to 30 minutes.
-Let cool in the pan, then remove to finish cooling.
+- Bake.
+Bake pumpkin coffee cake at 350 degrees F for 27 to 30 minutes.
+Let cool.

 Storage Tips